Cycling-UK/mapping-documentation/fundraiseup-wide.md

 The FundraiseUp wide image donate paragraph type requires:

 * A suitable image to use for the backgrtound, that can comfortably go edge to edge and has its subject area in the central portion of the image.
+You can only select and place an image.
+There is no the 'focal point' functionality like we have on hero images.
 * A headline
 * A sub-headline
 * Suitably configured line of embed code for a donate button.
 This is obtained from the FundraiseUp backend.